SEO Content Optimizer 8/10

 • Keyword research features are limited

-We ran Surfer SEO across 50+ articles over four months, testing it on everything from high-competition product roundups to long-tail informational posts.
+We ran Surfer SEO (also written as SurferSEO or, simply, Surfer) across 50+ articles over four months, testing it on everything from high-competition product roundups to long-tail informational posts.
 We tracked Content Scores, monitored ranking changes, and stress-tested the SERP Analyzer against manual competitive analysis.
 This review is built on that experience, not a weekend trial.

 Surfer SEO dashboard overview